 To do this, limited liability companies from the United States must register under Provincial Corporation laws, which vary from province to province.

-For example, in British Columbia, limited liability companies from the United States would register the same way a corporation would be expected to do.
+For example, in British Columbia, limited liability companies from the United States would register the same way a corporation would be expected to.
 In Manitoba, LLCs also register the same way a corporation would but are also expected to submit additional documents for the company.

-Each other province also has its own rules and regulations for registering a Limited Liability Company.
+Each province has its own rules and regulations for registering a Limited Liability Company.

 Limited Partnerships in Canada